 As noted above, a QIAIF will need to designate an AIFM that will need to be approved by the Central Bank in advance of the QIAIF application for authorisation.
 AIFMs are regulated under the AIFMD and the AIF Rulebook of the Central Bank.
 An AIFM may be fully authorised under the AIFMD or "registered".
-Authorised AIFMs are subject to the full requirements of the AIFMD and are permitted to (i) use the AIFM passport; and (ii) market the AIFs they manage throughout the EU using the AIFMD marketing passport.
+Authorised AIFMs are subject to the full requirements of the AIFMD and are permitted to: (i) use the AIFM passport; and (ii) market the AIFs they manage throughout the EU using the AIFMD marketing passport.
 Registered AIFMs, on the other hand, are only subject to some of the AIFMD requirements relating to reporting to regulators but are not permitted to use either the AIFM passport or the passport for marketing AIFs.
 Where an AIFM manages assets of greater than €100 million - or €500 million in the case of closed-ended, unleveraged AIFs - it must apply for authorisation as an AIFM (an "above-threshold AIFM").

 QIAIFs may also designate a non-EU AIFM.
-Non-EU AIFMs are at present and until at least 2015 not capable of becoming authorised under the AIFMD.
-Accordingly they cannot use the AIFM passport or market the AIFs they manage using the AIF passport (although the can market subject to the national private placement regimes in operation in each member state).
+Non-EU AIFMs are at present not capable of becoming authorised under the AIFMD.
+Accordingly, they cannot use the AIFM passport or market the AIFs they manage using the AIF passport (although they can market subject to the national private placement regimes in operation in each member state).
+Non-EU AIFMs may be permitted to apply for authorisation under the AIFMD, thereby availing of the AIFM passport and marketing passport, if the European Commission legislates to extend the passport to non-EU AIFMs and non-EU AIFs.

-At the core of any application for an authorised AIFM is the requirement for a programme of activity.
+At the core of any application to be authorised as an AIFM is the requirement for a programme of activity.
 This is essentially a governance document or a regulatory compliance plan, setting out how the AIFM will be run on a day-to-day basis and how it intends to comply with the Central Bank's requirements in relation to certain key managerial functions, including in particular portfolio management and risk management.
 The programme of activity also describes in summary the various policies and procedures the AIFM has in place to address various requirements, for example the conflicts of interest policy or the anti-money laundering policy.